Paul McIntosh

 Paul Hugh McIntosh (born March 13, 1953) is a Canadian former professional ice hockey player who played 48 games for the Buffalo Sabres between 1974 and 1976.

+Career

 After his retirement he coached the London Knights of the Ontario Hockey League in the early 1980s, and also served as the team's General Manager for much of the 1990s.
 He won CHL Executive of the Year in 1998.
 He is currently the Head Professional scout for the Dallas Stars.

+Personal life

 McIntosh was born in Listowel, Ontario.